Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/04-profile-builder/filters.md

 ## jet-engine/profile-builder/not-logged-redirect-query-args

-Фільтр дозволяє додати аргументи для УРЛ на який буде здійснено редірект назалогінених юзерів.
+This filter allows adding arguments to the URL to which non-logged-in users will be redirected.

 **Args:**
-- `$query_args` - array - список аргументів які будуть додані до УРЛ.
+- `$query_args` - array - The list of arguments to be added to the URL.

 **Location:**
 /includes/modules/profile-builder/inc/access.php